evmts/tevm-monorepo/README.md

 - linting source code
 - generated docs
 - building all .d.ts types for all packages
 - building all cjs for all packages
 - running all tests
 - running all dev fixtures

-3. Read [CONTRIBUTING.md](./CONTRIBUTING.md) if making code changes as an introduction to EVMts
+3. Read [CONTRIBUTING.md](./CONTRIBUTING.md) if making code changes as an introduction to Tevm

 ## 🚧 WARNING: UNDER CONSTRUCTION 🚧